dwayn/aws-management-suite/README.md

 ----

 #### `ams snapshot list host [hostname]`
 List the snapshots for a specific host, or for hosts matching a search string.
-Optionally filter by mount point and/or region<br>
+Optionally filter by mount point and/or region.<br>

 Arguments: